ohheyitsjeffrey/opentriviadeluxe/README.md

-# Trivia App (To Be Named)
+# Open Trivia Deluxe

-A trivia app to me named and writen with Ruby on Rails and React
+A trivia app in progress

 ## Prerequisites